vpenso/scripts/docs/net/ib/arch.md

   - CPU offload, hardware based transport protocol, bypass of the kernel
 * [Mellanox Community](https://community.mellanox.com/)

-## Topology

-### Fat-Tree

-**Fat-Tree** topologies provide (non-)blocking fabrics with consistent hop count, resulting in predictable latency.
-  - They do not scale linearly with cluster size (max.
-7 layers/tiers)
-  - The switches at the top of the pyramid shape are called **Spines**/Core
-  - The switches at the bottom of the Pyramid are called **Leafs**/Lines/Edges
-  - **External connections** connect nodes to edge switches.
-  - **Internal Connections** connect core with edge switches.

-* **Constant Bisectional Bandwidth** (CBB)
-  - Non blocking (1:1 ratio)
-  - Equal number of external and internal connections (balanced)
-* **Blocking** (x:1), external connections is higher than internal connections, over subscription

-### Torrus

-**Torus** (Cube/Mesh) 3D topologies, CBB ratio 1:6

-- Every switch node is connected to six neighbors
-- Add orthogonal dimensions of interconnect as they grow
-- Simple wiring using shorter cables, and expandable without re-cabling
-- Can be optimized for localized and/or global communication within the cluster
-- Requires routing engine to handle loops

 ## Addresses

 * **GUID** Globally Unique Identifier